 For families and loved ones of those struggling with drug addiction, knowing how and when to get help can be overwhelming.
 Each patient is different, and so is every family involved.
 And so must the treatment plan must be —- tailored to the individual patient to give him or her the best chance at a new and healthy life.

 It is important to seek out treatment programs that addresses these uniquely individual needs.

 What Constitutes Effective Addiction Treatment?

-According to the National Institute on Drug Abuse, no one treatment is effective for every addict.
-However, there are several factors that generally make up the parts of a cohesive treatment program:
+According to the National Institute on Drug Abuse, no one treatment is effective for every person dealing with addiction.
+However, there are several factors that generally make up the parts of a cohesive treatment program, including the following:

-- The prescribing of medications to ease the symptoms of detoxification and allow addicts to adjust to a life without drugs.
+- Medications are often used to ease the symptoms of withdrawal and allow patients to adjust to a life without drugs.

 2. Testing & Evaluation

 - Evaluation and treatment for mental health disorders (if applicable).

 - Regular drug testing to ensure a relapse hasn’t occurred.